EndMission/EndMission/README.md

-hi we are the end mission collective. we are a n osdd system of 16+ this account will mostly be used by ender
+hi,
+this is ender (he/they)
+this account will be for python programming discord bots mostly. when i get to that point